TsikyLalaina/pen-test-lab/README.md

 # Penetration Testing Lab

 A hands-on project to practice ethical hacking using Kali Linux, targeting a pfSense-protected network with a DMZ web server and LAN clients.
-Built in VirtualBox on Arch Linux with Hyprland, this lab focuses on reconnaissance, enumeration, simulated attacks, and firewall log analysis to enhance network security skills for a system and network administrator internship.
+Built in VirtualBox on Arch Linux with Hyprland, this lab focuses on reconnaissance, enumeration, simulated attacks, and firewall log analysis to enhance network security skills.

 ---